Looking for hidden gems in London? Will you be visiting London and longing to visit places missed by the hoards of tourists that flock here?

 The Hide Bar Serves Locally Sourced Food And Drink

-Open since 2007, The Hide Bar is proud to offer locals and tourists alike sustainably sourced and locally produced cocktails and brews.
-This hidden gems of London uses some of the best ingredients from around the world.
-And this local hangout is chic and comfy at the same time.
+Open since 2007, the Hide Bar is proud to offer locals and tourists alike sustainably sourced and locally produced cocktails and brews.

-Located in the southeast corner of Trafalgar Square, this once police station is now decommissioned, holding cleaning supplies for the workers in the area.
-But it is worth seeking out as its history is quite interesting.
+Located in the southeast corner of Trafalgar Square, this once-police station is now decommissioned, holding cleaning supplies for the workers in the area.

 It was once instrumental in observing the comings and goings of London folk who assembled in Trafalgar Square to protest using their freedom of speech rights.

-This hidden gems in London, hidden is plain sight, is worth seeking out next during your trip to London.
+This secret place in London, hidden in plain sight, is worth seeking out next during your trip to London.

 Located in central London, this public garden is today one of the largest green spaces in the city of London.
 It is where the former headquarters of the General Post Office was located.

-It was also used as a burial ground in London of the past when space was really at a minimum.
+It was also used as a burial ground in London in the past when space was really at a minimum.

 Visit The Old Curiosity Shop For Some Literary History